CMPSC-580-Allegheny-College-Spring-2024/own-project-rodriguez03/src/README.md

 - Unraveling Electoral Behavior

-Why are we doing this, you ask?
+Why is this important, you ask?
 Well, imagine having a crystal ball that could foresee how each district might vote in upcoming elections.
 That's the dream!
 I'm inspired by the challenge of unraveling the complexities of electoral behavior and using data science to make informed predictions.

 - Harnessing the Power of Data Science